Recherche de Design / Trade Show and Event Tips / Become an Exhibit Marketing Expert /

-Think of your both as a three dimensional advertisement for your company.
+Think of your both as a 3D advertisement for your company.
 You should include your company’s colors wherever possible, unless you are using a theme that necessitates certain colors.
 It is also a good idea to display the company logo as prominently as possible.
 You will want to coordinate the flooring with the rest of your booth, either by renting carpet from the show decorator or purchasing more upscale solutions such as hardwood flooring, raised flooring, or cushion flooring.

 In order to both conserve space and add an exciting look to your booth, display your literature in a literature rack.
 Audio/Video presentations have become commonplace and affordable for any size exhibit.
 These allow show attendees to participate in the booth experience and learn more about your company.
 Large screen monitors are perfect for product demos, interactive videos, or entertaining promotions.
 Like a moth to a light bulb, show attendees are instantly drawn to professionally produced videos.

 For more information, be sure to consult with an exhibit designer or trade show professional.
 Participating in trade shows can be expensive, but it’s not difficult to maximize your Return on Investment (ROI) with the right planning and expertise.

-For more infomation about trade show or events marketing, give us a call or contact us.
+For more infomation about trade show or event marketing, give us a call or contact us.
 We welcome the opportunity to assist you with your next event.

 Classic Exhibits Inc.